 Phone: +1300 855 080 (Toll-free Australia)

-Subscribe to receive PTM news and announcements by email
+Subscribe to receive PTM updates by email

 The dividend information displayed herein is historical.
 No guarantee can be given about future dividends or the level of franking of such dividends (if any).

 PTM has a Dividend Reinvestment Plan (DRP) in place.
 However, the DRP has not been activated and is not currently operational.